Financial Realities of the Brightline Project

-Virgin Trains shelved its IPO in February.
-An analyst at Renaissance Capital said, “We were concerned about the demand for that type of transportation in Florida — it’s unclear.”
+When the corporation pulled it's plan to finance Brightline with an IPO, an analyst at Renaissance Capital said, “We were concerned about the demand for that type of transportation in Florida — it’s unclear.”
 She said, the cost of the expansion projects proposed were “astronomical” and “daunting.”
-She wasn't wrong - Virgin missed it's 2018 ridership projections by a mile and are on track to miss 2019 projections by 50%!
+She wasn't wrong - the system missed it's 2018 ridership projections by a mile and missed 2019 projections by over 50%!

-AAF/VT will have massive debt but Grupo Mexico, owner of FECR and the tracks, will have double freight capacity to all deep-water ports in the state.
-From crossing costs to counties, to federal and state grants, to the indirect taxpayer subsidies of PAB's, we believe...
+Brightline will have massive debt but Grupo Mexico, owner of FECR and the tracks, will have double freight capacity to all deep-water ports in the state.
+From crossing costs to counties, to federal and state grants, to the indirect taxpayer subsidies of Private Activity Bonds from the US DOT, we believe...

 Taxpayer dollars should not be used for this